Framework Comparison

 Weaknesses

-You are entirely dependent on one company for your AI infrastructure.
-If OpenAI raises prices, your costs go up with no alternative.
-If OpenAI has an outage, your agents stop working.
-This vendor dependency is a significant business risk that many owners do not fully appreciate until they are locked in.
+Complete dependency on OpenAI.
+If they raise prices, your costs rise with no alternative.
+If they have an outage, your agents stop.
+This vendor dependency is a business risk many owners don't appreciate until they're locked in.

 Best For

-Small businesses that need simple agent automation quickly and are comfortable with the vendor dependency tradeoff.
-Good for testing whether AI agents work for your business before committing to a more flexible architecture.
+Small businesses needing simple automation quickly.
+Testing whether AI agents work for your business before committing to a more flexible architecture.

 Verdict